 An easy, unctuous and very Christmassy do-ahead dessert.
 You can use a cook's blow torch for the brulee but the caramel won't be as crunchy as putting it under the grill.

 I always like to serve a jelly at Christmas time because when there is a lot of rich food around it is so nice to have something cool, light and refreshing at the end of a meal.
-This one is incredibly simple, but don't be tempted to jazz it up – we'v

 This is Delia's choice for serving with the Christmas turkey - make it ahead and enjoy the combination of sweet and sharp flavours.